Vertexvis/vertex-web-tools/README.md

 Code workspaces, extensions are run within the context of sub-projects, so features like Jest debugging still work.

-The workspace file will be created automatically when running `rush install`.
+The workspace file will be created automatically when running `yarn install`.
-Otherwise you can generate the file manually by running `rush generate:vscode-workspace`.
+Otherwise you can generate the file manually by running `yarn generate:vscode-workspace`.

 Running `code ./vertex-web-tools.code-workspace` will open VS Code workspace.